akinomyoga/ble.sh/README.md

 # blerc

 # Note: If you want to combine fzf-completion with bash_completion, you need to
-# load bash_completion earilier than fzf-completion.
+# load bash_completion earlier than fzf-completion.
 This is required
 # regardless of whether to use ble.sh or not.
 source /etc/profile.d/bash_completion.sh